 However, as we saw in the previous subject, this presentation of Jesus teaching on love is

 too narrow.
 Consider even the most basic command to love, which is presented in this way: to love our enemies.
 To speak someone as an enemy is, in the jargon of today’s social justice warrior, “othering.”
-This, by definition is controlling and manipulative because they are being defined by you as opposed to by themselves.
-Thus Jesus approach would not be so much as to effect reconciliation or peace between warring parties but to effect a change in the heart of Christ followers towards those who treat them terribly.
+This, by definition is controlling and manipulative because they are being defined by you (as opposed to being able to assign their own identity).
+Jesus approach, however, did not necessarily effect reconciliation or peace between warring parties but to effect a change in the heart of Christ followers towards those who treat them terribly.

 And we see that, in many ways worldly people and those in those churches that embrace progressive ways of thinking, challenge the conservative voices of our time to not only think more like Jesus but act more like Jesus.
 They will say: Jesus loved everyone and treated everyone with respect.
 Yet not only does he chastise the conservative Pharisees, but also the more liberal minded Sadducees.
-Jesus consigns whole cities to the pit of hell (Matthew 11:20ff.).
-He speaks approvingly of the judgment of the great flood and the overthrow of Sodom and Gomorrah (Luke 17:26ff).
-Perhaps then, if we are objective at all, we see that Jesus does not mince words but tells all, even those whom he loved the most, hurtful and painful truths that were terribly difficult to bear.
+Jesus even consigns whole cities to the pit of hell (Matthew 11:20ff.).
+He also speaks approvingly of the judgment of the great flood and the overthrow of Sodom and Gomorrah (Luke 17:26ff).
+Perhaps then, if we are objective at all, we see that Jesus tells all, even those whom he loved the most, hurtful and painful truths that were terribly difficult to hear.